-Man charged in connection with synthetic marijuana overdoses
+Arrest made in more than 100 synthetic pot overdoses in park

 - British Columbia declares state of emergency over wildfires

+Campbell also said two other people were arrested — one by New Haven police and one by federal authorities — but investigators were trying to determine whether they were connected to the overdoses.

+Authorities described chaotic scenes at the park near Yale University, with people falling unconscious at the same time.
+Others became nauseated and vomited, officials said.
+Some people who overdosed returned to the green and overdosed again, officials said.

-Parker is jailed on $225,000 bail.
+Parker was detained on $225,000 bail.
 A public defender said there was no proof linking any drugs Parker may have had to the overdoses.

-Local and federal authorities also arrested two other men but are still investigating whether they played any roles in the overdoses.
+The arrests do not mean all the bad K2 has been located, Campbell said.

+“We want people to be warned that what they have could be extremely dangerous and they should not use it,” he said.